Interview with Adam Cole

 What's next for your work with the Grant Park Academy of the Arts?
 What will be your main focus throughout 2019?

 We're a very young school so we're just getting started, this is only our second year in operation as the Grant Park Academy of the Arts.
 We want to continue to grow.
-We want to continue to be able to offer more to our neighborhood, perhaps to our city.
-And as I said, we want to be able to continue to extend the reach of our advocacy message and explain the importance of the arts, not just in private instruction, but in general education as well.
+We want to continue to be able to offer more to our neighbourhood, perhaps to our city.
+As I said, we want to be able to continue to extend the reach of our advocacy message and explain the importance of the arts, not just in private instruction, but in general education as well.
 Thanks for letting us be a part of this.